 The most difficult part is finding the trail to the falls, and even that’s not too difficult.
 It’s just the trickiness of trying to interpret other people’s directions!
+(Update: this apparently is very true…I remember seeing a house near the fenced area, but apparently there isn’t one, at least not where I’m thinking…The house was off in the distance, if I remember correctly.)
 Once you find the trail, the walk is rather enjoyable and contains many hidden secrets.
 As I was hiking along in late May, I found another kind of orchid I had never seen and some kind of orange salamander.
 Keep an eye out for these fun treasures.

-2) Turn onto Tillman Rd.
+- Turn onto Tillman Road.
 Go about 0.6 miles.

-3) Turn right onto Mountain Road.
+- Turn right onto Mountain Road.
 You will pass a cemetery as you turn, and you will end up on a dirt road.

-4) Proceed about 1.4 miles along Mountain Road.
+- Proceed 1.4 miles along Mountain Road.